 A key piece of information to know about resetting a Google Nest Thermostat is that there's a difference between a restart and a reset.

-• Restart: A common feature in consumer electronics, including your phone or computer, restarting your Nest Thermostat turns it off before starting it right back up again.
+• Restart: A common feature in consumer electronics, including your phone or computer, restarting your Nest Thermostat means a quick off / on cycle.
 This preserves current settings and should be attempted if your Nest is frozen or not connecting to Wi-Fi.

-Once you have recorded your preferences, go to Settings, select Reset and press.
+Then, to manually restart or reset your Nest, go to Settings, select Reset and press.
 You will then have five options:

-• Away: An Away reset gets rid of any programming your Nest has picked up about how often you walk by, so that it can change the temperature accordingly.
+• Away: Choosing this reset option removes anything your Nest has learned about how often you walk by, so it will be able to change the temperature even when you're not around.

-• All Settings: The most far-reaching option, using the All Settings reset option strips away all your personal settings and learning.
+• All Settings: The most far-reaching option, using the All Settings reset option clears all your personal settings and learning.

 2. How to Connect Nest Thermostat to Wi-Fi